 Truth #10: We all have doubts.

-- I will never be good enough to publish a book.
+- I will never write well enough to publish a book.

-- No one will ever read this anyway, so why bother?
+- No one will ever read my work.

 - All of this is a waste of time.